padrinobook/padrinobook/chapters/login_and_registration.md

 RSpec.configure do |conf|
   ...
-  ActiveRecord::Base.observers.disable :all # <-- Turn 'em all off!
+  conf.ActiveRecord::Base.observers.disable :all # <-- Turn 'em all off!
   ...
 end
 ```